katalon-studio/sideload/README.md

 ## Setup

-##### On App Center:
+#### On App Center:
 * Create a new **App** on AppCenter
 * Open the created app
 * Create a new **Test Run** with any device that is compatible with your app's OS (under tab `Test > Test runs`)

-##### Update in this project
-* Package your Katalon Project into a `zip` file and place it in the resources folder `src/test/resources`
-* Open `src/test/java/com.katalon.sideload/SideloadTest.java`, find the `sideload` test section and change the following variables as your context:
-  - `katalonProjectPackageFile`: Your package file<br>
-    - (e.g. `"MSAppCenter.zip"`)
-  - `projectPath`: Katalon project's folder name inside the `zip` package<br>
-    - (e.g. `"MSAppCenter"`)
-  - `executeArgs`: The arguments part of your Katalon run command<br>
-    - (e.g. `"-retry=0 -testSuitePath="Test Suites/Test Suite 01" -executionProfile="default" -browserType="Remote" -apiKey="f9074412-f2b0-49a4-b6ef-b0e50f9b59d8""`)

-##### Update in your Katalon Project
+#### Update in your Katalon Project
-You will also need to manually create an Appium Driver instance and set it as the currently use in Katalon before running any test.
-To do that, put this in the head of your test case or in `Before Test Suite` listener.
+You will need to manually create an Appium Driver instance and set it as the currently use in Katalon before running any test.
+To do that, put this in the head of your test case or in `Before Test Case` listener.
 Besides, remember to change the desired capabilities corresponding to your app.
 ```groovy
 import com.kms.katalon.core.appium.driver.AppiumDriverManager
 import org.openqa.selenium.remote.DesiredCapabilities